 09:00-18:00: Conference

-The detailed preliminary programme is available here.
+The detailed detailed programme is available here.

-Please register HERE for the Carl Lutz Lecture on 14 October 2024.
+Please register HERE for the Carl Lutz Lecture on 14 November 2024.

-Please register HERE for the conference programme on 15 October 2024.
+Please register HERE for the conference programme on 15 November 2024.

 This event is the first of a series of four conferences in the context of the “Changing Orders Research Programme – Focus Area 1: Strategic Challenges for Small and Middle-sized States” of the Andrássy University Budapest, supported by the Swiss Contribution with the national co-financing of the Hungarian Government.
 The Swiss Contribution is a programme launched by the Swiss Confederation to support the Member States that joined the European Union since 2004.
 The programme, which has entered its second period in 2022, aims to reduce economic and social disparities in the EU, and to strengthen bilateral relations between Switzerland and the beneficiary EU Member States.